cadenai/byodr/docs/operator_manual.md

 * Click the “hamburger” icon (leftmost) to:
     - Stop the data stream from the camera to your computer
     - Go to the settings screen.
 To return to the main screen use the browser's ‘Back’ button.
+    - The settings itself are only used for developmentpurposes.
+Check github for more information.
 * h264: Stream from the camera based on system settings.
 * mjpeg: Stream from the camera with manual compression control.
 Use the up- and down arrows to change the image quality in order to minimize latency.